HexHive/Tango/README.md

 ./scripts/docker_run.sh expat
 ```

+To enable the state inference, use `./scripts/docker_run.inference.sh`.
+Two
+notes, 1) a crosstest_0.csv is stored into the workdir.
+2) webui profiler is not
+supported during inference by default.

 Use `Ctrl-c` to pause Tango and type `Exit` to exit.

 To debug, try the following command lines.